rive-app/rive-wasm/js/README.md

  - *source()*: returns the source for the animation
  - *animationNames()*: returns a list of animations on the chosen (or default) artboard
+ - *setAlignment()*: changes the alignment properties of the animation.

 ## Examples